 WHO CAN APPLY

-Teachers, administrators, parents and community members for projects that enhance the educational experience of 1st, 5th, 8th and 11th grade students and teachers in the Hudson City School District.
+Teachers, administrators, parents and community members for projects that enhance the educational experience in the Hudson City School District.

 Applications will be accepted from students, teachers, administrators, parents and members of the community.